iamArvy/alx-backend-python/python-generators-0x00/README.md

-# ALX ProDev User Data Processing
+# ALX ProDev Python Generators

 This repository contains Python scripts for managing and processing user data stored in a MySQL database.
 It demonstrates the use of Python generators for memory-efficient data operations.